 Your first thought might be to ask, “Are you out of your mind?”

-Well, before anything, let’s stop before you have a heart attack, and, second, realize the fact that it’s not that crazy of an idea.
+Before anything, let’s stop before you have a heart attack and, second, realize that it’s not that crazy of an idea.

 So how can we change that reaction?